Ben Gummer: Upper Orwell Crossings

 In October 2014, Gummer launched the campaign for a new Wet Dock Crossing, as the project was called at the time.
 The project consists of three proposed new crossings to the River Orwell close to Ipswich town centre.
 The purpose of the crossings is to facilitate regeneration and reduce congestion in the town. £2 million were awarded by the Government in the 2015 budget to allow detailed plans for the project to be drawn up.
 The business case for the crossings, which noted that for every £1 invested, the scheme would yield £5.73 of direct benefits was submitted to the governmental administration in January 2016.
 Gummer lobbied Chancellor of the Exchequer George Osborne for the money needed and in the budget 2016, Osborne announced that the government would be funding the crossings.

 The project was subsequently renamed the Upper Orwell Crossings.
 Some of the project's supporters include: The New Anglia Local Enterprise Partnership, Ipswich Borough Council, The University of Suffolk, Suffolk Chamber of Commerce, Associated British Ports (the landowner), and Suffolk County Council who are responsible for delivering the project.

-Ipswich flood defence system

-Gummer supported completion of a £58 million small Thames Barrier scheme started in 2009 and designed to protect 1,500 homes and 400 businesses against a 1 in 300 year flood.
-According to David Ellesmere, Borough council leader, funding for key work worth £38 million had seemed unlikely until Ipswich Borough provided additional cash.
-The scheme, regarded as "vital for the town centre" was due to start in July 2014.

-Ipswich Hospital specialist heart centre

-Gummer also supported a £5 million investment in a new heart unit at Ipswich Hospital and £5 million for a new hospital sterilisation unit.